Azure/AzureDataLake/docs/Hands_on_Labs/ADL_PS_HOL.md

 To perform this lab you'll need:

-- Access to a ADL Analytics account (this is provided for you in the lab)
+- Access to an ADL Analytics account (this is provided for you in the lab)
-- Access to a ADL Store account (this is provided for you in the lab)
+- Access to an ADL Store account (this is provided for you in the lab)
 - A Windows machine with the latest version of Windows PowerShell installed

 # Part 0 - Installing and setting up Azure PowerShell